vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 You can retrieve all relevant charges through the [`GET:/agreements/{agreementId}/charges`][list-charges-endpoint] endpoint.

-### If a user adds or updates a card in vipps, will new recurring charges be made to that card?
+### If a user adds or updates a card in Vipps, will new recurring charges be made to that card?

 No, currently the payment card tied to an agreement will not be updated automatically.